hitachinsk/SAMed/README.md

 pip install -r requirements.txt
 ```

+If you have the raw Synapse dataset, we provide the [preprocess script](preprocess/) to process and normalize the data for training.
+Please refer this folder for more details.

 ## Quick start
 1. Change the directory to the rootdir of this repository.
 2. Please download the pretrained [SAM model](https://drive.google.com/file/d/1_oCdoEEu3mNhRfFxeWyRerOKt8OEUvcg/view?usp=share_link) (provided by the original repository of SAM) and the [LoRA checkpoint of SAMed](https://drive.google.com/file/d/1P0Bm-05l-rfeghbrT1B62v5eN-3A-uOr/view?usp=share_link).
 Put them in the `./checkpoints` folder.